 The company has gone on to manufacture other quality products apart from the banjo such as guitars, mandolins, bass, and the ukulele.
 They also offer hybrid instruments like the Bela fleck, cello banjo, and other string instruments.

-The company has been in the stringed instrument business for over 100 years and are known for their good quality products.
+The company has been in the stringed instrument business for over 100 years and is known for its good quality products.

 Reputation is one of the most important things that people seeking banjos will ask about before deciding on how to use their money.